bettycakez/blog/content/posts/modern_care_delivery_library.md

 ---

-## Contribute to the Library!
+## Contribute to the Library

 Our goal with this free resource is to make partnerships between traditional and digital health ecosystems easier and more frictionless, by solving for the first step of aggregating and finding vendors.

 We have 150 digital health vendors so far.
-But that’s far from the 1,000+ out there.
-If you work at a digital health vendor or see a vendor missing, submit a vendor.
+But that’s far from the 1,000+ out there. **If you work at a digital health vendor or see a vendor missing, [submit a vendor](https://www.moderncaredelivery.org/?modal=submit).**

 Also, if you have questions, feedback, or ideas of how we can make the Modern Care Delivery Library more useful, [message us](mailto:hello@moderncaredelivery.org).